 Note: additional charging instructions located near the end of this document.
-(See page 8)
+(See page 7)

-- Refer to the Quick Reference Data sheet for additional charging information for this unit with the approved Nortek indoor units.
+• Refer to the Quick Reference Data sheet for additional charging information for this unit with the approved Nortek indoor units.
 For reference, these units are listed in the AHRI Directory with all approved combinations of indoor coils and units.
 Installing these outdoor units on systems that combine it with an indoor coil or unit not listed there, is not recommended.
-When approved combinations of indoor and outdoor units are installed, they should be set up to operate within the airflow and other operational parameters prescribed in all of the units provided instructions and technical specifications. - Installation of this outdoor unit with other, non-listed indoor unit combinations may require different airflows, expansion devices, charge values and system setup from the instructions provided here and with this unit.
-Nortek does not recommend the use of this product in unlisted combinations, and the system performance and efficiency values of unlisted unit combinations may be different than the listed product combinations.
+When approved combinations of indoor operate within the airflow and other operational parameters prescribed in all of the units provided instructions and technical specifications.